kbjr/wasm-instructions/memory/memory.grow.md

 # `memory.grow`

-Requests more memory be allocated to the WASM instance.
+Requests more memory be allocated to the WASM instance [^§2.4.7].

-Takes one parameter from the stack, an `i32` representing the number of pages to request; Each page is defined as 64KiB.
+Takes one parameter from the stack, an `i32` representing the number of pages to request [^§2.4.7]; Each page is defined as 64KiB [^§4.2.8].

-Returns one result to the stack, an `i32` representing the previous total size of memory in pages, or `-1` if the operation failed.
+Returns one result to the stack, an `i32` representing the previous total size of memory in pages, or `-1` if the operation failed [^§2.4.7].